Techno Corner

 the site contains lots of information to help explain the complexities

 of modern science.
-But regardless of your age or education, science is
+But regardless of your age or education, science

 really cool.
 What could be more fun than downloading a movie of the

 sun's magnetosphere?
-There are learning galleries, lots of articles, a
+There are learning galleries, lots of articles,

 homework helper, and a free newsletter.
-So if you're feeling ready for a
+So if you're feeling ready

 daily dose of space news, or help your kids with science, or want to